More

 The best way to present new information to a kinesthetic learner is through personal experience, practice, examples, or simulations.
 For instance, they can remember an experiment by recreating it themselves.

-How to identify kinesthetic learners?
+How do we identify kinesthetic learners?

 Image showing a kid painting a kinesthetic method of learning